 Australian P.G.A.
 Professional is the Director of The Specialized Golf Coaching Program at Dove Canyon Golf Club in Orange County California. www.golfacademyonline.com

 Geoff Murtha is an Australian P.G.A.
 Master Professional.
-He has spent his professional career coaching at fine golf academies in Australia and the U.S.A. including Sanctuary Cove and TPC Sawgrass.
+With over 25 years coaching elite, college and professional level golfers at fine golf academies in Australia and the U.S.A. including Sanctuary Cove and TPC Sawgrass.

-He is available by appointment only, for private lessons corporate outings and advanced golf schools.
+He is available by appointment only, for private lessons corporate outings and advanced golf schools in Rancho Mirage, Palm Springs and Orange County.